Published: August 17th, 2020

 The ruling has a few implications.
 We recommend you go through these in detail below, and that you document all steps you take.

 First, to continue to use us, or any other data processor from a third country (countries outside of the EU), you need to have proper safeguards in place.
 The intention of such a “safeguard” is to ensure that the level of protection the GDPR gives people in the EU, isn’t undermined (cf. the GDPR Recital 101).
 Until 16 July 2020, Privacy Shield was one such safeguard.
 Since the framework is now invalidated, you need to find an alternative.
 This could be for example the Standard Contractual Clauses (SCC), also called Model Clauses, or Binding Corporate Rules.

 Second, the Schrems II judgment didn’t only invalidate the Privacy Shield as a safeguard.
 It also laid down further obligations on the use of any other safeguard, to any other third countries (so not just the US).
 More on that below.

 European recommendations and guidelines (EDPB and the ICO)

 The EUCJ’s ruling was on July 16, 2020.
-Now, over three months after, we still don’t have a unified point of view or recommended set of actions from European data protection authorities.
 Since the ruling, we have followed closely any guidelines from the European Data Protection Board (EDPB) and the UK’s Data Protection Authority (ICO).

 The European Commissioner for Justice and the U.S. Secretary of Commerce initiated discussions back in August to evaluate the potential for an enhanced EU-U.S. Privacy Shield framework, but nothing further has so far materialized.
 In the meantime, here are the latest guidelines from the EDPB and the ICO (still only from July):

 In their FAQ of 24 July 2020, the EDPB writes: